Pop. 1280: Themes

 The sheriff also is quite likely based to some degree on Thompson's own father, who had many of the same characteristics: a born politician who knew just what to say to win favor with anyone and who appeared friendly on the outside but inside harbored a great deal of pent up rage and misanthropy.

 Pop.
 1280 is also one of Thompson's most overtly political books.
 Nick constantly uses jokes to point out the racism, classism, and sexism of American society, for example at the end of Nick's discussion with the county attorney who is after Nick to make more arrests when Nick promises to arrest anyone who breaks the law, "Providing o' course, that he's either colored or some poor white trash that can't pay his poll tax".

+Kenneth Payne argued that a major theme of the book is "American emptiness," where Nick's psychosis and delusions are emblematic of the American psyche.
+This theme appears most explicitly near the book's climax, when Nick looks into Rose's house and is struck by its emptiness, thinking "I'd maybe been in that house a hundred times, that one and a hundred others like it.
+But this was the first time I'd seen what they really were.
+Not homes, not places for people to live in, not nothin'.
+Just pine-board walls locking in the emptiness."

 Adaptations

 Pop.
 1280 was adapted as the French film Coup de Torchon (1981), directed by Bertrand Tavernier, set in French West Africa in 1938.

-Greek director Yorgos Lanthimos has been tapped to direct a new adaptation for release in 2020.
+In 2019 Yorgos Lanthimos was tapped by Imperative Entertainment to write and direct a new adaptation of the novel.

 In popular culture

-Pop.
-1280 was referenced in the 1997 film Cop Land.
-The Garrison town sign reads: "Welcome To Garrison Population 1280".
-The director, James Mangold, is reputed to be a big fan of Jim Thompson.
+The 1997 film Cop Land, references the novel's title with the population of its setting, the fictional town of Garrison, New Jersey.